Reconstruction of manifold embeddings into Euclidean spaces via intrinsic distances: Introduction

-We will further propose in section~\ref{ssec_SDP1} a sightly different method (however ideologically quite close to both MDS/Isomap and MVU) that reconstructs isometric embeddings up to some small controllable error uniform over the data.
-This will be based on a variational setting proposed in section~\ref{sec_varDistreconstr} and on a simple $\Gamma$-convergence result (Theorem~\ref{th_Vdistest1}).
-As an application in section~\ref{sec_Cech} we show that this method can be used also for topological data reconstruction, i.e.\ for computing \v{C}ech cohomologies, and provide explicit estimates on the input parameters for this purpose.
-Finally, in section~\ref{sec_numericsDistrreconstr} we provide some numerical experiments on the proposed method.
+The rest of the paper is organized as follows.
+Section~\ref{sec_MDSMVU} is dedicated to the analysis of MDS and MVU.
+In particular, relying on the result from~\cite{adams-blumstein-kassab2020MDS}, we show that MDS, applied to a unit circumference, produces a snowflake-like closed curve which is just H\"{o}lder continuous, and hence, infinitely distorts the original distances.
+Our algorithm will be provided in Section~\ref{ssec_SDP1}.
+It is based on a semidefinite programming problem, and, consequently, runs in a polynomial time.
+The analysis of our approach is based on a variational setting proposed in Section~\ref{sec_varDistreconstr} and on a simple $\Gamma$-convergence result (Theorem~\ref{th_Vdistest1}).
+As an application in Section~\ref{sec_Cech}, we show that this method can be used also for topological data reconstruction, i.e.\ for computing \v{C}ech cohomologies, and provide explicit estimates on the input parameters for this purpose.
+Finally, in Section~\ref{sec_numericsDistrreconstr} we provide some numerical experiments to illustrate the performance of the proposed algorithm.